fusion5/xp-asm/README.md

 - Use AddressInfo to keep track of position in StateLabelScan OK

+- Add relative (signed) offsets from the current position to a label + tests OK

 *** Activity stack

-- Add test and functionality to compute a relative (signed) offset from the current position to a label
+- Rename SEW, what does it mean???
 - Get rid of Seq and use ByteString for encoding/decoding...